 c) Finally, the most likely reason a child stops crying during baby training that he has given up or learned that he will not be attended to.
 If you view a baby crying as a creature trying to manipulate you (as almost all of you do), you will see this as a positive outcome.
 Indeed, this was the prominent view of children’s behaviour in the mid-twentieth century when parents were told not to pick up their children for fear of spoiling them and turning them into little tyrants.
 This view took hold once learning theory took the helm in psychology, demonstrating people behave in ways related to rewards and failures.
 John B. Watson was the first psychologist to promote behaviorism as a form of learning and the first to extend it to childhood with his famous ‘Little Albert’ experiment.
 The Little Albert experiment was a case study demonstrating classical conditioning (exactly what you all propose in your books) on an 8-month old boy.
 In this study, the little boy is conditioned to become afraid of white rats.
 To do this, the boy was brought into a room and sat on a mat while a white lab rat was allowed to roam around.
 At this time, the boy showed no fear of the rat at all.
 As he reached out to touch the rat, Watson and his assistant Rayner struck a steel bar with a hammer, scaring Albert and causing him to cry.
 They continued to do this every time the boy reached for the rat.
 Eventually Albert tries to get away from the rat, showing he has been conditioned to fear the white rat.
 Amazingly, at a follow-up over two weeks later, Albert showed distress towards any furry object, showing his conditioning had been generalized and sustained.
 Based on his work and strong belief in behaviorism, Watson also wrote about child-rearing.
 His focus was on keeping an emotional distance from children so as not to spoil them; it was his work that led to the promotion of not touching your child too often (sadly he later admitted that he regretted writing about child behaviour because he realized he didn’t know enough to do so, but the damage had been done).

 So you can teach your child not to cry by conditioning them to not cry.
 Not responding to them will tell them that their cries will not get them what they need.
 While you all may view this as a positive, it has a very serious consequence – learned helplessness.
 The concept of learned helplessness was devised by Martin Seligman in response to behaviorism.
 Seligman had been doing work with dogs and found that they were not behaving the way behaviorism would predict they should when conditioned.
 Specifically, he tested dogs who were conditioned to electrical shocks.
 In two of the groups, the dogs were tethered together such that only one had control over when the electrical shocks would end; to the other dog, it was seemingly random.
 Seligman (and Maier, his partner in these experiments) found that the group of dogs who did not have control over ending the shocks displayed behaviour much like clinical depression in adults.
 Furthermore, when these dogs were then given a situation which they did have control over, they failed to act – they simply sat down and gave up.
 These results have been replicated with other animals, including babies (though in a benign paradigm), all with the same findings – once animals and infants have learned that they do not have control, they cease to attempt to affect their surroundings, even when the surroundings change.
-Crying it out, strict routines, and simply behaving as though an infant is attempting to manipulate will lead to the removal of control a child has over his or her environment.
-Crying is the only form of control an infant has and needs to be treated with the respect we would show another adult talking to us about what they need.
+Crying it out, strict schedules, and simply behaving as though an infant is attempting to manipulate will lead to the removal of control a child has over his or her environment.
+Crying is the main form of control an infant has and needs to be treated with the respect we would show another adult talking to us about what they need.
 And while experiments have not been done that put an infant in harm’s way, noted psychologist Dr. Kevin Nugent has found many depressive symptoms in babies whose communication with their parents is lacking.
 Parents who are unable to respond to or are simply non-responsive to their infant’s attempts at communication have babies who display classic signs of major depression.

 In short, not responding to an infant’s attempt at communication will cause them to give up at the very least and possibly demonstrate long-term learned helplessness.
 This type of non-crying is damaging to a baby’s long-term psychological well-being, no matter how beneficial it may be for mom and dad in the present moment.

-I hope you have learned here that a) crying is simply a form of communication and the only one that an infant has, and b) that not all forms of not crying are equal.
+I hope you have learned here that a) crying is simply a form of communication and the primary one that an infant has, and b) that not all forms of not crying are equal.
 Infants need to learn that they have control over their environments and can effect change in their lives; they also need to know they are loved and cared for.
 They do not manipulate their parents – in fact, they are incapable of doing so, and the work of Mary Ainsworth has gone a long way to demonstrate that far from being manipulative, crying leads to communication between caregiver and infant and that this communication leads to a natural reduction in crying as time goes by.
 And most important for you to realize is that simply because a child has stopped crying – as I acknowledge that your trainings will get a child to stop crying – that is not always a good thing.
 In fact, the only type of crying cessation that is good is that which results from a child’s needs being met.
 The rest is simply setting up the child for either a risk of illness or death (hyperthermia) or psychological damage (learned helplessness).
 (Note that there is also neurological damage but we’ll get to that in another lesson on crying-it-out techniques.
 You can read about crying-it-out here, including discussions of post-partum depression and sleep.)

 Of course, this leads us to what will be the topic of Lesson Two: What are an infant’s “needs”?
 The main thrust of your programs is that you’re telling parents that they can leave their child to cry because all of their needs have been met.
 But you are wrong, so stay tuned…